solliancenet/microsoft-mysql-developer-guide/06_Securing/06_01_Networking.md

   - [CLI](https://docs.microsoft.com/azure/virtual-network/quick-create-cli)
   - [ARM Template](https://docs.microsoft.com/azure/virtual-network/quick-create-template)

-##### Flexible Server
+#### Flexible Server

 Flexible Server supports deployment into a virtual network for secure access.
-Specifically, the target subnet must be *delegated*, meaning that it can only contain Flexible Server instances.
-Because Flexible Server is deployed in the virtual network, it has a private IP address.
-Virtual networks can be integrated with a private DNS zone to support name resolution for the Flexible Server instance.
+When enabling virutal network integration, the target virtual network subnet must be *delegated*, meaning that it can only contain Flexible Server instances.
+Because Flexible Server is deployed in a subnet, it will receive a private IP address.
+In order to resolve the DNS names of Azure Database for MySql instances, the virtual networks are integrated with a private DNS zone to support domain name resolution for the Flexible Server instances.

 > **Note**: If the Flexible Server client, such as a VM, is located in a peered virtual network, then the private DNS zone created for the Flexible Server must also be integrated with the peered virtual network.

-###### Configuring Private Access for Flexible Server
+For more information on configuring Private Access for Flexible Server, reference the following:

 - [Azure Portal](https://docs.microsoft.com/azure/mysql/flexible-server/how-to-manage-virtual-network-portal)
 - [Azure CLI](https://docs.microsoft.com/azure/mysql/flexible-server/how-to-manage-virtual-network-cli)

-##### Single Server
+#### Single Server

 Private Access from Single Server can be accomplished through (1) *Service Endpoints* or (2) *Private Link*; Single Server does not natively support virtual networks like Flexible Server.
 Both of these methods require the General Purpose or Memory Optimized tier.